 - Understanding and tracking our performance through a rigorous assessment of our short- and long-term goals and our overall community climate

-The Light, Infrared and Thermal Energy (LITE) workshop by Po-Chun Hsu's lab group (MEMS) engaged local students from the North Carolina School of Science and Mathematics in optics, photonics and materials science.
+Our Light, Infrared and Thermal Energy (LITE) workshop engaged North Carolina high schoolers in optics, photonics, and materials science.

 Research Triangle Research Experience for Undergraduates (RT-REU)

 Four Duke Materials Initiative faculty have joined with faculty at NC State University and UNC-Chapel Hill in conjunction with the Research Triangle Nanotechnology Network (RTNN) on a National Science Foundation grant to provide summer research opportunities for undergraduates, especially those from underrepresented groups.

 The program focuses on hybrid organic-inorganic perovskite materials for potential applications in energy applications.
 David Mitzi (MEMS), Jie Liu (Chemistry), Volker Blum (MEMS) and Adrienne Stiff-Roberts (ECE) will work with up to four students in their labs over the 10-week summer program.
 Participants will also gain experience using equipment in the Duke Shared Materials Instrumentation Facility (SMiF).